Sabapathi567/Whatsup_Development/README.md

 # Whatsup_Development
-This rpositary is to develop a chat application
+This repositary is to develop a chat application